dotnet/vscode-dotnet-runtime/README.md

 # .NET Authoring Tool for Extensions (Preview)

-Allows acquisition of the .NET runtime specifically for VSCode extension authors.
+This extension allows acquisition of the .NET runtime specifically for VSCode extension authors.
 This tool is intended to be leveraged in extensions that are written in .NET and requires .NET to boot pieces of the extension (i.e. a language server).
 The extension is not intended to be used directly by users to install .NET for development.

 **This is a very early release of this tool.
 If you want to test it, reach out on [GitHub](https://github.com/dotnet/vscode-dotnet-runtime/issues) to discuss being in our early beta.**

 ## Goals: Acquiring .NET Core for extensions

-There are an increasing number of VS Code extensions that depend on .NET Core including Python, Live Share, Live Share Audio, Razor, Debug adapter, ARM JSON editor, Azure policy, F# and soon the Cloud Gateway extension.

-Today, extensions either ship or do dynamic acquisition of .NET Core on first activation.
-While it works, there are a number of challenges that have come up:
+Extension authors do not know if the .NET core runtime is installed on the target machine.
+Existing solutions have a number of challenges:

-1. **Duplication of .NET Core + slow updates**: The way things are going at the moment, each extension is acquiring its own copy of .NET core at ~30mb each.
-The binary contents are dropped inside the extensions folder in VS Code so that when the extension is uninstalled, the copy of .NET Core goes away too.
-This also forces .NET core to be downloaded on every extension version update.
+1. **Duplication of .NET Core runtimes and slow updates**: Currently, each extension is acquiring its own copy of .NET core at ~30mb each.
-2. **Clean up**: To avoid slow updates extensions could consider installing .NET Core in a non-VSCode folder location; however, in this case, there's no great mechanism to tell when all extensions that use .NET Core are uninstalled.
-So, .NET Core would likely need to be left behind.
+2. **Clean up**: When extensions install .NET Core in a non-VSCode folder location it is likely to be left behind.
-3. **Servicing / floating versions**: With newer releases of various OS flavors and .NET Core releases there are occasions when incompatibilities arise.
-With the existing infrastructure every team that re-ships .NET Core needs to re-ship their extension, re-dynamically acquire .NET and then cross their fingers.
-This can typically be avoided by dynamically acquiring the latest flavor of .NET Core (if the extension wants) to avoid re-shipping every .NET Core extension.
-4. **Corruption due to lack of control**: VS Code can be shut down mid-download or unzip which can result in corrupted bits.
-After a year of heavy use and attempting to resolve these problems, Live Share is still seeing corruption in some cases.
-Live Share doesn't have control over the process lifecycle which makes solving this difficult.
-5. **Barrier to entry due to network security policies**: There have been a number of companies that "whitelist" sites instead of blacklisting them for security.
-As a result, developers have to request access to URIs to enable access.
-The VS marketplace is typically already unblocked if they are VS Code users while others may not be.
+3. **Servicing and floating versions**: It is difficult to ensure that extensions will use the latest releases, particuarly without re-shipping.
+4. **Corrupted installations**: Corrupted installations can arise when VS Code is shut down mid-download or unzip.
+5. **Network security policies**: Alternative installation methods may result in errors due to blocking from network security policies.
-6. **Locked down envs**: There have been situations where developers are not allowed to freely download software.
-The ability to download a VSIX from the marketplace allows these customers to centrally acquire extensions and install them manually.
-Any dynamic acquisition experience does not easily work in these environments.
+6. **Locked down envs**: Downloading a VSIX from the marketplace allows developers who are unable to freely install software to install extensions manually.
-7. **.NET Core missing dependencies**: VSCode runs on more platforms than .NET Core and therefore users run into situations where .NET Core cannot run as-is (generic containers, Alpine etc.) once dynamically acquired.
-This leads extension authors to detect these situations and attempt to prompt users to install missing pieces.
+7. **Missing dependencies**: Users may run into situations where .NET Core cannot run as-is, requiring the installation of missing pieces.

 This extension attempts to solve the above issues.